thomd/lepidoptera/README.md

 All code generators integrated into this project are structured in __generator groups__, whereas every group can have multiple __generator types__ of projects.

-For the time being, butterfly has code generators for projects like:
+For the time being, butterfly has code generators for the following projects (more to come):

    * [jquery][j] plugins,
    * static pages hosted on [heroku][h],